 Enough with the history, let’s talk about some practical information about traveling in Agra.
 Since the city is a popular travel destination, there is no lack of hotels and all kinds of travel accommodations in the city.
 If you are backpackers, I would suggest staying in a hostel located as close to the Taj Mahal as possible.
-Of course, the prices vary according to the quality, environment, and location; while where to stay depends on your own preference and budget, I suggest to select the ones that are in the middle of your price range and check out the reviews (especially about the safety) before booking.
+Of course, the prices vary according to the quality, environment, and location; while where to stay depends on your own preference and budget, I suggest selecting the ones that are in the middle of your price range and check out the reviews (especially about the safety) before booking.
 You don’t want to, let’s say, for example, due to blackouts or water shortage during your few days stay in the city, and it could happen.

 As for me, I stayed in the Trident Hotel Agra – not the most luxurious resort in the city, but with a decent pool and restaurants that we could enjoy our breakfast or dinner in.
 The resort also has a gym room, and a barbecue night by the pool if you are up for it.
 I stayed in the Deluxe Pool View Room and I liked it in general because it’s clean and comfortable.

 We hired a driver to take us around the city.
 Still, if you want to get around the city without the river, the best way is by auto-rickshaw.
 Their small size gives them the advantage to travel in between the busy streets and alleys at a reasonable price.
 Given that Agra is not so big, it’s easy to hop on any of the rickshaws that are lining up outside any popular travel spots – but always negotiate and agree on prices before starting your trip.